Gay-led Los Angeles parish breaks with Presbyterian Church

 The West Hollywood Presbyterian Church in Los Angeles plans to formally join the ranks of the more liberal United Church of Christ on Saturday.

-“I can’t wait” said the Reverend Dan Smith, a gay pastor who has led the congregation with 57 members since the 1980s.
-“It’s like being released from an abusive relationship,” he said.
+“I can’t wait” said the Rev. Dan Smith, a gay pastor who has led the progressive congregation with about 57 members since the 1980s.
+“It’s like being released from an abusive relationship,” he told Reuters.
 “We’re ready to be set free.”

-West Hollywood is the first congregation to leave the fold to join a more liberal church under a so-called “gracious-dismissal” policy church elders devised to avoid contentious lawsuits over congregations seeking to leave the denomination.
+West Hollywood is the first progressive congregation to leave the fold under a so-called “gracious-dismissal” policy church elders devised to avoid contentious lawsuits over congregations seeking to leave the denomination.

-The church formally opened the ranks of its clergy to homosexuals last spring, prompting dozens of congregations around the country to split off to join more conservative denominations or to form a new one of their own.
+The Presbyterian Church formally opened the ranks of its clergy to homosexuals last spring, prompting dozens of congregations around the country to split off to join more conservative denominations or to form a new one of their own.

-While the U.S. Presbyterian Church allows its ministers to bless gay unions, it prohibits them from performing same-sex marriages.
+The church allows its ministers to bless gay unions but prohibits them from performing same-sex marriages.

 By contrast, the United Church of Christ allows gay and lesbian weddings and has long welcomed gay clergy.

-The Presbyterian Church’s highest court recently ordered the Reverend Jane Spahr rebuked for performing state-sanctioned gay and lesbian marriages in California, including the marriage of the Reverend Lisa Bove and Renna Killen.
+The Presbyterian Church’s highest court recently ordered the Rev. Jane Spahr rebuked for performing state-sanctioned gay and lesbian marriages in California, including the marriage of the Rev. Lisa Bove and Renna Killen.

 ”But I‘m not sad for the congregation,“ she said. ”All people deserve the chance to be loved, to know that their parent church body is proud of them and celebrates their gifts.